jakenguyen0118/angry-birds/readme.md

 - Edit the filter function to be able to handle any number of the parameters at a time
 - This should not look like a bunch of if conditions regarding the number of parameters, or which combination of parameters are chosen

+## 🚀 Completion looks like:

+- Parts 1-3;
+- Any errors have been recorded in `errors.md`†

-## Submission
+## 🚀 Homework Submission:

-Homework is due by **11:00 Tonight**!
-Remember to work with each other and go to TAs when you need it, but follow the [guidelines](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/how-to-queue-with-TAs.md) for queuing.
-Follow the normal [rules for homework submission](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/homework-policy.md), remember to include a link to your **repo**.
+Homework is due by **11:00 Sunday April 15th**!
+Remember to work with each other and go to TAs when you need it.

+Completion, comfort, wins, losses, questions... you know the drill.

+Remember to include a link to your **repo**.